-The following images indicate the location of the base cover and provide a visual representation of the installation procedure.
+The figure indicates the location of the base cover and provides a visual representation of the installation procedure.

-- 1. Place the base cover on top of the chassis. - 2.
-Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and snap the base cover latches into place. - 3.
-Tighten the seven captive screws to secure the base cover to the chassis.
+- 1. Connect the battery cable to the connector on the system board. - 2.
+Slide the base cover into its slot until it clicks into place. - 3.
+Tighten the six captive screws to secure the base cover to the computer.

-1. Follow the procedure in After working inside your computer.
+1. Follow the procedure in after working inside your computer.